 - Use the floor area to also help you find the right grow light system.

-- Next, multiply the floor area with the height of the room.
+- Next, multiply the floor area by the height of the room.
 This will give you the cubic space.
 Use your cubic feet space to purchase the correct size ventilation fan, measured in Cubic Feet per Minute (CFM).
-You will likely want a CFM slightly higherthan the cubic feet in your grow tent because heat, bends in ducting, filters, and silencers all add to CFM requirements.
+You will likely want a CFM slightly higher than the cubic feet in your grow tent because heat, bends in ducting, filters, and silencers all add to CFM requirements.

 My grow space.
 Don’t be jealous, you’ll get here eventually!